Can I ask you something?

 You’ve just discovered a list of ways to save money fast.
 And now it’s time to put it to use.

-If you don’t actually use what you’ve learned, then all of this would have been for nothing.
+If you don’t actually use what you’ve learned, then you’ll achieve nothing.

 Remember, you’re the one who said that you’re ready to do what’s necessary to save $3,000 in 3 months.
 All I did was show you how to do it.
 It’s up to you to make it work.

-There are many people who’d be thrilled to find a practical list of savings ideas like what you read in this post.
+There’re many people who’d be thrilled to find a practical list of savings ideas like this post.
 They may not want to save as much as you but they’d damn sure be happy to save some money.

 Come to think of it, helping those folks to save feels like the right thing to do.
 Wouldn’t you agree?

-Cool, then let’s help as many of them as we can by sharing this post around the Internet.
+Cool, then let’s help those folks by sharing this post.
 All you have to do is click the buttons below to get started.